ajroach42/ajroach42.github.io/_posts/2016-03-24-shada-douglas-adams-unfinished-doctor-who-arc-reborn-in-countless-works-of-fan-fiction.md

 Well, there's:

 - [Dirk Gently's Holistic Detective Agency](http://users.telenet.be/sterf/texts/fiction/adams/DirkGentlysHolisticDetectiveAgency.pdf) - This adaptation removed all Doctor Who elements.
 It is, otherwise, as close to an Adams novelization of the original as we'll get.
-(See this article for more works that are, or evolved from, fanfiction.)
 - [The BBC's VHS/DVD release](http://amzn.to/25PBxze) (featuring all the footage that was shot, plus some newly recorded narration.) (official)
 - [The Animated BBC webcast](http://www.bbc.co.uk/doctorwho/classic/webcasts/shada/) (official)
 - [The Big Finish Audio Play](http://amzn.to/1Nebia9) (an expanded, non-animated version of the above)